mehulagg/gitlab/doc/user/application_security/dast/index.md

 There are two formats of data in the JSON report that are used side by side:

-- The proprietary ZAP format that will be eventually deprecated.
+- The proprietary ZAP format, which is planned to be deprecated.
-- A common format that will be the default in the future.
+- A common format that is planned to the default in the future.

 ### Other formats